Proximal Quasi-Newton Methods for Multiobjective Optimization Problems

-Now, we present the proposed proximal quasi-Newton method with line searches for the nonsmooth multiobjective optimization problem (1).
+Now, we present some new proximal quasi-Newton methods for (UMOP) with line searches.
 To compute the step length ${\lambda _k} > 0$, we use an Armijo rule.
 Let $\tau \in (0,1)$ be a prespecified constant.
 The condition to accept ${\lambda _k}$ is given by

 We begin with ${\lambda _k} = 1$ and while (11) is not satisfied, we update

 where $\zeta \in (0,1)$.
 The following lemma demonstrates the finiteness of this procedure.